 Menai Cottage is next door to our other cottage - White Lilac - perfect for two families/couples wishing to holiday together but wanting their own space.
-This cottage has received fantastic reviews and we are confident that clients will be as pleased with Menai Cottage.
-We describe this cottage as a 2+2 as it is best suited to a couple or a family with children.
-It probably wouldn't suit a group of 4 adults because of privacy issues.
+We describe this cottage as a 2+1 as it is best suited to a couple or a family group.
+This cottage has received lovely reviews.

 |Nearest beach||1 km|

 |Will consider||Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Manchester and Liverpool 130 km, Nearest railway: Bangor 4 km|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Standard||Kettle, Toaster, Iron|